Bypass-Sec/Automated-file-management-/README.md

-# 📂 File Management Automation Script
+# 📂 File Management Automation Script (incomplete)

 A Python script to **automate file organization** by sorting files into categorized folders based on their extensions.
 This script helps keep your directories clean and organized.